VOICEVOX/voicevox_engine/docs/Glossary.en.md

 ## Domain Terms

-TODO: Compile terms that are presented to users
+TODO: Explain terms that are presented to users

 ## Engine-related